Skip to content

 What stays human day one

 Live systems first.
-The pilot reads from the tools the business already trusts.
+The sales desk build reads from the tools the business already trusts and only writes where review is real.

 Risk stays gated.
 External commitments, compliance-sensitive actions, and money movement remain human-approved.

 Every run leaves evidence.
-Inputs, outputs, timing, and exceptions are logged for review.
+Inputs, outputs, timing, prompt changes, and exceptions are logged for review.

 One owner